Clinical decision support system: Purpose

-Knowledge-based CDSS
+Knowledge-based

 Most CDSSs consist of three parts: the knowledge base, an inference engine, and a mechanism to communicate.
 The knowledge base contains the rules and associations of compiled data which most often take the form of IF-THEN rules.
 If this was a system for determining drug interactions, then a rule might be that IF drug X is taken AND drug Y is taken THEN alert the user.
 Using another interface, an advanced user could edit the knowledge base to keep it up to date with new drugs.
 The inference engine combines the rules from the knowledge base with the patient's data.
 The communication mechanism allows the system to show the results to the user as well as have input into the system.

 An expression language such as GELLO or CQL (Clinical Quality Language) is needed for expressing knowledge artefacts in a computable manner.
 For example: if a patient has diabetes mellitus, and if the last haemoglobin A1c test result was less than 7%, recommend re-testing if it has been over six months, but if the last test result was greater than or equal to 7%, then recommend re-testing if it has been over three months.

 The current focus of the HL7 CDS WG is to build on the Clinical Quality Language (CQL).
 The U.S. Centers for Medicare & Medicaid Services (CMS) has announced that it plans to use CQL for the specification of Electronic Clinical Quality Measures (eCQMs).

-Non-knowledge-based CDSS
+Non-knowledge-based

 CDSSs which do not use a knowledge base use a form of artificial intelligence called machine learning, which allow computers to learn from past experiences and/or find patterns in clinical data.
 This eliminates the need for writing rules and expert input.
 However, since systems based on machine learning cannot explain the reasons for their conclusions, most clinicians do not use them directly for diagnoses, reliability and accountability reasons.
 Nevertheless, they can be useful as post-diagnostic systems, for suggesting patterns for clinicians to look into in more depth.

 As of 2012, three types of non-knowledge-based systems are support-vector machines, artificial neural networks and genetic algorithms.